Mission Specification & Status

 The satellite will cross the equator at 6am and pm.
 The Aquarius instrument will continuously point away from the sun to avoid glint.

-PO.DAAC will be providing Level 2 SSS data as well as gridded level 3 degree SSS products generated by the Aquarius Ground Segment at Goddard.
+PO.DAAC will be providing Level 2 SSS data as well as gridded Level 3 degree SSS products generated by the Aquarius Ground Segment at Goddard.
 Level 3 products will be produced with temporal resolutions of daily, 8 day, monthly, 3 months, and annual.
+Monthly and seasonal climatology products from Aqaurius are also available.
 The Aquarius instrument will provide global coverage every 7 days.
-The spatial resolution will be approximately 100km.
+The spatial resolution at Level 2 will be approximately 100km.
+L3 products are gridded at 1 degree spatial resolution.